 - It allows you to provide the information used by the ArcGIS platform.

-- It is published with the item to ArcGIS Online or your organization's portal.
+- It's visible on the item details page when published to ArcGIS Online or an ArcGIS Enterprise portal.

 While ArcGIS Pro is set to use the Item Description metadata style by default, other metadata styles are available that provide access to more of an item's metadata content.
 Metadata specialists and others who want to view and edit more information should choose a different metadata style.